r-kyle-kennedy/portfolio/README.md

 ## What I learned:
 This project helped me to really understand the fundamentals of creating, updating, and maintaining a clean database both through adding entries myself and updating it through the github api.
 I was glad to see that reading in the api and adding the information to the database was relatively straight forward.
 Using the provided templates and using flask to wire everything together allowed me to gain a firm understanding of how Flask works and how I could use it to add my own stretch goals.

+## To see a live version of this site please visit: [http://rkylekennedy.pythonanywhere.com/]